 Yard Waste Pickup

-Chicago's Yard Waste Program is a simple, effective means for conserving landfill space, reducing pollution, and creating healthy soil.
+Chicago's Yard Waste Program is a simple, effective means for conserving landfill space, reducing pollution, and creating healthy soils.

-To take part, just collect your leaves and grass in a paper or plastic bag and call 3-1-1 to order free collection.
-Yard Waste service is available all year round, free of charge.
-Additional crews are on-hand for the seasonal Yard Waste Drives to accommodate extra demand.
+To take part, just collect your leaves and grass in a paper bag and call 3-1-1 to request collection.
+This free Yard Waste service is available April 1st to November 30th.

-When yard waste breaks down in oxygen deprived environments like landfills, methane is released.
+When yard waste and other organic materials break down in oxygen deprived landfills, they release methane.
 Methane is a powerful greenhouse gas, twenty times more potent than carbon dioxide.

-In the US, about 20% of all methane is produced from organic matter in landfills.
+In the US, about 20% of all methane emissions are produced from landfills.

 What happens to yard waste after it's picked up?